SonarSource/eslint-plugin-sonarjs/README.md

 ### Code Smell Detection :pig:

 Code Smells, or maintainability issues, are raised for places of code which might be costly to change in the future.
 These rules also help to keep the high code quality and readability.
-And finally some rules report issues on different suspicious code patters.
+And finally, some rules report issues on different suspicious code patterns.

 * Cognitive Complexity of functions should not be too high ([`cognitive-complexity`])
 * "if ... else if" constructs should end with "else" clauses ([`elseif-without-else`]) (*disabled*)